Find Free Washington Divorce Records & Dissolutions of Marriage

 Seattle, Washington 98122

 The second largest county in Washington is Pierce.
-For divorce records from 1991 to the present, you can search their online database.10 This search tool allows you to access dissolutions and legal separations.
+To view Pierce County divorce records from 1991 to the present, you can search their online database.10 This search tool allows you to access dissolutions and legal separations.

 For older divorces, you can submit a request for court records with the Clerk of the Pierce County Superior Court.
 For these older records, you should first call the Pierce County Clerk at 253-798-6455 to make sure the record is available.
 For mailed requests or to look up physical records, a person can use the address below: